Acupuncture for Knee Pain and Arthritis

 Isn’t Acupuncture just a placebo?

-Acupuncture works on babies and animals.
+Acupuncture can work on babies and animals.
 In fact, many of the studies on the scientific mechanisms of acupuncture are performed on laboratory animals and we are learning quite a bit from those studies.
-So no “belief” in acupuncture is necessary for it to work.
+“Belief” in acupuncture is NOT necessary for it to work.
 I have had hundreds of skeptics come to my office and have great results.
 It’s fine to skeptical, but you have to keep your appointments!

 Have there been any medical studies on acupuncture & knee pain?